tc39/proposal-temporal/docs/zoneddatetime.md

 ```

 Note that in unusual cases like the repeated clock hour after DST ends, values that are later in the real world can be earlier in clock time, or vice versa.
-To sort `Temporal.ZonedDateTime` values according to clock time only (which is a very rare use case), convert each value to `Temporal.DateTime`.
+To sort `Temporal.ZonedDateTime` values according to clock time only (which is a very rare use case), convert each value to `Temporal.PlainDateTime`.
 For example:

 <!-- prettier-ignore-start -->